ryannix123/single-node-openshift/README.md

 **Learning** - Get hands-on experience with the same platform running in production at thousands of enterprises, without needing three machines.

-**Development** - Test your applications on real OpenShift before deploying to shared environments.
+**Development** - Test your applications and new Operators on real OpenShift before deploying to shared environments.
 Break things without breaking your team.

 **Edge & Remote** - SNO is designed for locations where high availability isn't practical but you still need the OpenShift developer experience.